 - Solar inverters

 We have designed a 3 level Diode Clamped Multilevel Inverter in Simulink MATLAB, which you can buy by clicking on the lower button.
 As it’s mostly used by the engineering students that’s why we have placed a very small price of $10 so that they can buy it easily and we also get rewarded for our efforts.

 - A multilevel inverter is a power electronic device that is capable of providing desired alternating voltage level at the output using multiple lower-level DC voltages as an input.

 - Mostly a two-level inverter is used in order to generate the AC voltage from DC voltage.

 Now the question arises what’s the need of using a multilevel inverter when we have a two-level inverter.
 In order to answer this question, first, we need to look at the concept of the multilevel inverter.

 Concept of Multilevel Inverter

-The concept of multilevel Inverter (MLI) is kind of modification of two-level inverter.
-In multilevel inverters we don’t deal with the two level voltage instead in order to create a smoother stepped output waveform, more than two voltage levels are combined together and the output waveform obtained in this case has lower dv/dt and also lower harmonic distortions.
-Smoothness of the waveform is proportional to the voltage levels, as we increase the voltage level the waveform becomes smoother but the complexity of controller circuit and components also increases along with the increased levels.
-The waveform for the three, five and seven level inverters is shown in the Figure 2.2 where we clearly see that as the levels are increasing, waveform becoming smoother.
+The concept of multilevel Inverter (MLI) is a kind of modification of a two-level inverter.
+In multilevel inverters we don’t deal with the two-level voltage instead in order to create a smoother stepped output waveform, more than two voltage levels are combined together and the output waveform obtained in this case has lower dv/dt and also lower harmonic distortions.
+The smoothness of the waveform is proportional to the voltage levels, as we increase the voltage level the waveform becomes smoother but the complexity of the controller circuit and components also increases along with the increased levels.
+The waveform for the three, five and seven level inverters are shown in the below figure, where we clearly see that as the levels are increasing, the waveform becoming smoother.